Name: Arrowhead Trails Association.

 Los Angeles, San Bernardino, Victorville, Barstow,

-Early route ca. 1916: Ludlow, Amboy, Fenner, Goffs, Bannock.
+Route by ca. 1916: Ludlow, Amboy, Fenner, Goffs, Bannock.

 Silver Lake alternate ca. 1924: Daggett, Coyote Well, Silver Lake, Francis Spring.